 If you are asked a question, you are more likely to react to it than if you are presented a simple statement.
 For example:

 Do you want to double your CTR?

-Yes, teach me how to write a good CTA.
+Yes, teach me how to write a good call to action.

 Don't be lazy.
-Revise it.
-Test it with colleagues, friends or even come up with couple version and run A/B tests with a fraction of your audience.
+Test your call to action with colleagues, friends or even come up with a couple of versions and run A/B tests with a fraction of your audience.

 Whatever you do, remember that the call to action is the most important part after you actually got someone to open your email.

 Start with it, word it carefully, think about your offer and always put yourself in your subscribers shoes.

 What would make YOU click on that call to action button?